 - Level the tripod as best you can to perfect level.
 Some tripods have a spirit level built in to assist with this.

-- Position your mount roughly facing the celestial pole and at the approximate altitude required (your latitude).
+- Position your mount roughly facing the celestial pole and angled up at the approximate altitude (your latitude).

 - Stand back from your tripod/mount, hold your compass out in front of you, and sight “through” the mount to the celestial pole beyond.
 Position yourself so that the tripod/mount is directly in front of you and celestial pole beyond.